GioMaz/palgo/README.md

 }
 ```

-An exmaple of a request is the following:
+An exmaple request is the following:

 ```bash
 curl http://localhost:8081/api/new \